ticofab/deep-learning-with-scala/README.md

-# deep-learning-with-scala
-Repository for the talk 'From Zero To Deep Learning With Scala'
+# From Zero To Deep Learning With Scala